stratg5/csvparser/README.md

 You can also pass the ID and token through the flags on startup:

-`empora -apiID "myID" -apiToken "myToken"`
+`parser -id "myID" -token "myToken"`

 ## Smarty SDK